 Without an emergency savings, what can go wrong with your plan?

 Without emergency savings, you won’t have a stable foundation for your financial security.
 It’s separate from your retirement savings and your regular savings account.
-Some 60 percent of American households experienced an unexpected expense, which was at a median cost of $2,000.10

 Have an emergency fund